ObelusFamily/Anythink-Market-9xdxa/readme.md

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

-## Development

-When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and add `@vanessa-cooper` as reviewer.

 ## First setup

 Follow the steps to setup Anythink Market in your system :-

-1. Clone the repo into your local
+1. Clone the repo into your local machine

     `git clone https://github.com/ObelusFamily/Anythink-Market-9xdxa.git`
 2. [Install Docker](https://docs.docker.com/get-docker/) 🐋